Skip to content

 Each slot in the layout can be assigned to a different output, or left empty.

-Map your project's video outputs to slots in the canvas layout.
-Each output has a resolution that determines how much pixel space is available for surfaces and screen mapping in that region.
+Map your project's video sources to slots in the canvas layout.
+Each video source has a resolution that determines how much pixel space is available for surfaces and screen mapping in that region.

 Processor Stats